Aloshi/EmulationStation/THEMES.md

 	- Path to the image file.
 Most common extensions are supported (including .jpg, .png, and unanimated .gif).
 * `tile` - type: BOOLEAN.
 	- If true, the image will be tiled instead of stretched to fit its size.
 Useful for backgrounds.
+* `color` - type: COLOR.
+	- Multiply each pixel's color by this color.
+For example, an all-white image with `<color>FF0000</color>` would become completely red.

 #### text